What & Where To Eat in Rome - An Insider's Guide

 Cielo Terrace is one of the place with panoramic view of Rome to enjoy an aperitivo.

 A bakery deserving a Michelin star: Antico Forno Roscioli.
 For both sweet and savory look no further than this Roman landmark, which dates back two centuries.
 It's tucked away on a side-street near Campo de Fiori.
-You will never experience a ricotta tart, rum-soaked cake, or cream-filled catagnole like these.
+You will never experience a ricotta tart, rum-soaked cake or cream-filled castagnole like these.
 And if you’re looking for a slice of the best pizza in town (over 12 varieties), it’s worth the wait.
-With few stools against a narrow counter, you’ll likely lean up against a makeshift table on the street with fellow diners.
+With a few stools against a narrow counter, you’ll likely lean up against a makeshift table on the street with fellow diners.

 Battle of the Spaghetti Carbonara: It’s no wonder that the founders of Rosciolo fame are touted as serving among the best carbonara dishes in the city - look no further than Ristorante Rosciolo.
-With a wine list that includes over 2,800 labels, you must pair your carbonara with a one of the the spectacular white wines.
-With cuisine so fantastic, that you must reserve a minimum of 4 weeks in advance.
+With a wine list that includes over 2,800 labels, you must pair your carbonara with one of the spectacular white wines.
+With cuisine so fantastic, that you must reserve a minimum of four weeks in advance.

-This is a quintessentially Roman dish, don’t miss a second pass of carbonara at … La Carbonara.
+This is a quintessentially Roman dish, don’t miss a second pass of carbonara at La Carbonara.
 Set in the Monti neighborhood, this namesake dish has been served since 1906.
 Don’t miss the tiramisu.
 Also try Da Fortunata (homemade pasta) in Piazza Campo de Fiori.

 Cacio e Pepe is an iconic symbol of Rome – like the Colosseum or the Trevi Fountain.
 If a dish ever was an institution, this simple dish would be it.
 This typically Roman pasta dish goes back to ancient times.
-In their sacks, local shepherds would carry cacio cheese made from sheep's milk, pepper, and dried spaghetti.
+In their sacks, local shepherds would carry cacio cheese made from sheep's milk, pepper and dried spaghetti.
 Although this recipe has a very short list of ingredients, this dish requires an expert hand - look no further than Roman Sparita in Trastevere.
 Make reservations so that you are sure to have a table overlooking the tranquil, glistening piazza.
-Worth noting: an Anthony Bourdain favorite pick - in fact, the chef/restauranteur cherished Roma Sparita so much that it’s name and location remained undisclosed in his “No Reservations” series.
+Worth noting: An Anthony Bourdain favorite pick - in fact, the chef/restauranteur cherished Roma Sparita so much that its name and location remained undisclosed in his “No Reservations” series.
 Don't miss the zucchini flowers either!

-Speaking of the Trevi Fountain - there is a hidden gem by the name of Trattoria al Moro.
+Speaking of the Trevi Fountain, there is a hidden gem by the name of Trattoria al Moro.
 A favorite of Federico Fellini, Valentino and politicians alike, this family business serves its clientele (all of them Roman, except you) with devotion and care.
 As you would imagine, its pasta carbonara is a “must.”
 Have your concierge make reservations.

 Another iconic Roman dish?
 Stuffed zucchini flowers.
 My picks for this finger food: Constanza (Campo de Fiori), La Taverna del Ghetto (Jewish Ghetto) and Sparita (Trastevere).

-If you're looking for an aperitif (aperitivo) with panoramic views, head to one of the city’s many rooftop bars - most atop hotels.
+If you're looking for an aperitif (aperitivo) with panoramic views, head to one of the city’s many rooftop bars, most atop hotels.
 My favorites are the Divinity Terrace (Pantheon Iconic Hotel), Hey Guy (Chapter Rome), Cielo Terrace (Rocco Forte Hotel De La Ville) and Hotel Forum Rooftop.

 Advisor - Rebecca Hanson